 Launch Power BI Desktop on your computer.

-In the Azure Data Lake Storage Gen2 dialog box, you can provide the URL to your Azure Data Lake Storage Gen2 account, filesystem or subfolder using the container endpoint format.
-URLs for Data Lake Storage Gen2 have the following pattern
+In the Azure Data Lake Storage Gen2 dialog box, you can provide the URL to your Azure Data Lake Storage Gen2 account, filesystem, or subfolder using the container endpoint format.
+URLs for Data Lake Storage Gen2 have the following pattern:

-After you've successfully signed in, click Connect.
+After you've successfully signed in, select Connect.

 After the data has been successfully loaded into Power BI, you'll see the following fields in the Fields tab.

-In the Query Editor, under the Content column, click Binary.
+In the Query Editor, under the Content column, select Binary.
 The file will automatically be detected as CSV and you should see an output as shown below.
 Your data is now available in a format that you can use to create visualizations.

 Once the query is updated, the Fields tab will show the new fields available for visualization.

-Let us create a pie chart to represent the drivers in each city for a given country.
+Now you can create a pie chart to represent the drivers in each city for a given country.
 To do so, make the following selections.